Aarogyaa Bharat

 Where Did the 8-Hour Sleep Rule Come From?

 The concept of needing eight hours of sleep emerged from early 20th-century studies that showed most people function best with 7–9 hours of rest.
 Over time, “eight” became the golden number.
+But more recent research reveals that sleep needs vary from person to person, and a fixed number like eight hours may not apply to everyone.

 How Much Sleep Do You Really Need?